adriancchase/omega/docs/milestone2.md

     GET user/{username}/friends

-Returns an array of all usernames on the friends list of the user with the given username.
+Returns an array of UserView objects for all users on the friends list of the user with the given username.

-    GET user/{username}/fullname
+    GET user/{username}/feed

-Returns the string containing the user's full name (first and last).
+Returns the feed (array of PostView objects) for the user with the given username.

 ### Post

-    POST post/create
+    POST post/new

 Creates a new post.
 The request body must conform to the Post object schema, minus the 'id' field which will be automatically generated.